SalishSeaCast/docs/tides/storm_surge.rst

 Existing storm surge models
 ---------------------------------------

 The Government of British Columbia launched the `BC Storm Surge Forecast System <http://www.env.gov.bc.ca/cas/adaptation/storm_surges.html>`_ in 2011.
 This model is driven by the Pacific Ocean Model (which is driven by 7 day weather forecasts from NOAA) and a 6 day forecast from Environment Canada.
 Forecast bulletins are available for Point Atkinson, Victoria and Campbell River.
-There is no hindcasting avaiable in the model.
+There is no hindcasting available in the model.

 References
 -------------------------------

-Abeysirigunawardena, D.S., D.J.
+* Abeysirigunawardena, D.S., D.J.
 Smith and B. Taylor, 2011.
-Extreme Sea Surge Responses to Climate Variability in Coastal British Columbia, Canada, Annals of the Association of American Geographers, 101:5, 992-1010,
+Extreme Sea Surge Responses to Climate Variability in Coastal British Columbia, Canada, Annals of the Association of American Geographers, 101:5, 992-1010, DOI: 10.1080/00045608.2011.585929

-DOI: 10.1080/00045608.2011.585929
+* Pawlowicz, R., B. Beardsley, and S. Lentz, 2002.
+Classical tidal harmonic analysis including error estimates in MATLAB using T_TIDE, Computers and Geosciences, 28,  929-937